-Although insulation is an important element of building, it is often the least understood.
-Many other home insulation companies aren’t aware of the multiple places energy is lost in a home.
-As an Owens CorningTM Certified Energy Expert®, we understand the science behind the building envelope, so turn to us to learn more about insulating your home.
+Although insulation is an important part of every building, it is often the least understood.
+Many people aren’t aware of the many places that energy is lost in a home.
+As an Owens Corning® Certified Energy Expert® professional, Star Companies understands the science behind the building envelope.
+So, you can turn to us to learn more about the benefits of insulation.

 - Increased, more consistent interior comfort all year long